-Healthy fats are good for your body and skin.
-Some fatty foods help improve the skin condition from within such as:
+Not all fats are bad for our health.
+Healthy fats are good for our body and skin.
+Some fatty foods help promote healthy skin and prevent dryness such as:

-- Fatty fish, known as the best source of omega 3 fatty acids.
-Omega 3 6 9 fatty acids help nourish your skin and strengthen its barrier function.
+- Fatty fish which is known as the best source of omega 3 fatty acids.
+Omega 3 fatty acids help nourish our skin and strengthen its barrier function.

 - Nuts.
-Like avocado, nuts contain healthy fats and vitamin E that help protect your skin from dryness and environmental damage.
+Like avocado, nuts contain healthy fats and vitamin E that help protect our skin from dryness and environmental damage.

 2. Drink Water Frequently Throughout The Day

 In general, adults need about 2 to 2.5 litres of water a day.
 The sources of water for our body can also be from foods such as fruits and vegetables.
 To have healthy skin, eat a great variety of fresh fruits and vegetables every day.
 They contains antioxidants and vitamins that nourish our body and slow down the skin's ageing process.

 " Organic beauty products such as Henry Tianus (Eco-Luxury Skincare Products), tend to be free from harmful chemicals."
 Singapore TATLER learn more >>>

 Skincare product layering is extremely good for dry skin.
 It is the effective way to keep dry skin at bay even during the cold winter season.
 My skincare product layering only consists of 2 essential steps.
 It is easy to do.
 Most importantly, it helps lock in the moisture for longer and makes skin look supple and radiant all year round.